-The arbitration world is consumed with debate over whether relevant distinctions should be drawn between general international commercial arbitration and international investment arbitration, the procedures and subjects of which are similar but not identical.
+The arbitration world often debates whether relevant distinctions should be drawn between general international commercial arbitration and international investment arbitration, the procedures and subjects of which are similar but not identical.
 This volume seeks to provide current information on both of these precincts of international arbitration, treating important investor-state dispute developments in each jurisdiction as a separate but closely related topic.